aptech/docs/docs/CR-plotPACF.rst

 To control the color and texture of the bars as well as whether they are stacked or side by side:

-If you are passing a plotControl structure to your graph, you may use the function plotGetDefaults and plotSetBar.
+If you are passing a :class:`plotControl` structure to your graph, you may use the function :func:`plotGetDefaults` and :func:`plotSetBar`.

-If you are not passing a plotControl structure, these properties are set in the Preferences.
+If you are not passing a :class:`plotControl` structure, these properties are set in the Preferences.
 To access the Graphics Preferences, select :menuselection:`Tools --> Preferences` from the GAUSS main menu.
 Select ''Graphics'' on the left side of the preferences and then select ''Bar'' from the list